 It’s finally here.
-The season of candy canes and decorated evergreens, wish lists and shopping trips, now culminates into a weekend of festivity and memory large_458855making.
+The season of candy canes and decorated evergreens, wish lists and shopping trips, now culminates into a weekend of festivity and memory making.
 It’s Christmas time: among my favorite times of the year.
 And the message itself seems to be said best through the carols that are sung each year at this time.

 Hark!
 The herald angels sing “Glory to the newborn King!”
 Peace on earth and mercy mild, God and sinners reconciled!
 Joyful, all ye nations rise, join the triumph of the skies; with the angelic host proclaim “Christ is born in Bethlehem!”
 Hark the herald angels sing “Glory to the newborn King!”